 Dr. F.H.
 Wigmore Regional Hospital

-To provide companionship support to families and friends as well as aid in welcoming, directing, Assisting and escorting patients who use the services provided in this area.
+To provide companionship support to families and friends as well as aid in welcoming, directing, assisting and escorting patients who use the services provided in this area.
 People often have a difficult time finding their way around the hospital.
-This can be a frustrating, frightening experience and adds to the stress level of the patient which can be detrimental to their health. -Deliver gifts and flowers to patients. -Bring wheelchairs to Admitting, and porter if required. -Help deliver paperwork when tube system is down.
+This can be a frustrating, frightening experience and adds to the stress level of the patient which can be detrimental to their health.

-Shift times: Monday to Friday 8:00 - 11:30 am and 11:30 am to 3:00 pm ( based on vacancies)
+Shift times: Monday to Friday 8:00 - 11:30 am and 11:30 am to 3:00 pm ( based on vacancies).

 Gift Shop Volunteers contribute to a facility’s healing culture and provide a service to patients, staff and the public in order to raise funds to purchase equipment.